divelab/MoleculeX/moleculekit/graph/README.md

 bash ./scripts/train.sh
 ```

-Note: if you want run your own datasets, you need to firstly creat a 'config_YourDatasetName.py' under './config/'.
-A defualt configuration can be found at './config/config_defaul.py'
+Note: if you want run your own datasets, you need to firstly create a 'config_YourDatasetName.py' under './config/'.
+A default configuration can be found at './config/config_default.py'